damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 horrible page, saying that things are going wrong and someone is trying to steal your information. *Why is that?*

-The problem is this: since GitLab offers TLS certificates to all `gitlab.io` pages and your custom domain is just a `CNAME` over that same domain, GitLab serves the `gitlab.io` certificate, and your browser receives mixed messages: on one side, the browser is trying to access `YOURDOMAIN.org`, but on the other side it is getting a TLS certificate for a said `*.gitlab.io`.
-So it signals that something is wrong.
+Since GitLab offers TLS certificates to all `gitlab.io` pages and your custom domain is just a `CNAME` over that same domain, GitLab serves the `gitlab.io` certificate, and your browser receives mixed messages: on one side, the browser is trying to access `YOURDOMAIN.org`, but on the other side it is getting a TLS certificate for `*.gitlab.io`, signaling that something is wrong.

 In order to fix it, you need to obtain a certificate for `YOURDOMAIN.org` and add it to GitLab Pages.
 For that we are going to use